Do you feel like everything in your life is chaotic and spiraling out of your control?

 Actually, it didn’t send me there — I put myself there.

-Sure, feelings of defeat or sadness or others are totally warranted in certain times of chaos.
+Sure, feelings of defeat or sadness or other feelings are totally warranted in certain times of chaos.
 But if you allow it to, it will consume you, and getting out of the chaos will be a life or death struggle.

 What happened?
-That chaos followed me there and hit my when I least expected.
+That chaos followed me and hit me when I least expected when I was traveling alone and feeling lost.

-Travel didn’t heal me, it amplified the things that haunted me because I was suddenly alone and exposed.
+Travel didn’t heal me, it amplified the things that haunted me because I was suddenly alone and exposed and facing the feelings I had never dealt with.
+Now in an unfamiliar destination with no close friends or family.

-FOLO – Fear of losing out.
+FOMO – Fear of missing out.
 That stupid feeling ruled me.

 I faced jail time for drunkenly breaking into a house I thought was mine after a night of partying.
 I woke up on a piss covered jail cell floor and all I could do is feel pity for myself.
 I contemplated suicide because everything was crumbling around me and I felt like there was no way out and all was lost.